 The Practice has close links with Imperial College for the teaching of medical students.
 Occasionally these medical students will sit in on consultations.
 You will have the opportunity to ask them to sit outside during your consultation if you so wish.

 In this Practice patient records are held on computer as well as in written note form.
 The GP’s and all staff are responsible for the confidentiality of these records.
-On occasions we need to share information from medical records with the PCT, hospitals and other NHS organisations, in strictest confidentiality.
+On occasions we need to share information from medical records with the CCG, hospitals and other NHS organisations, in strictest confidentiality.

 If a patient wishes to access their medical records since 1991, they may do so according to practice procedure.